The Kolmogorov-Arnold representation theorem revisited: New versions of the KA representation

 \end{compactitem} \end{thm}

-\begin{proof} The construction of $\psi$ is similar as in the proof of Lemma \ref{lem.KA_lem}.
+\begin{proof} The construction of the interior function is similar as in the proof of Lemma \ref{lem.KA_lem}.
 We associate with each $x\in [0,1]$ one binary representation $x=[0.a_1^xa_2^x \ldots ]_2$ and define

 The function $\phi$ multiplies the binary digits by two (thus, only the values $0$ and $2$ are possible) and then expresses the digits in a ternary expansion adding $d-1$ zeros between each two digits.
-Define now
+By construction, the Cantor set consists of all $y \in [0,1]$ that only have $0$ and $2$ as digits in the ternary expansion.
+This shows that $\phi:[0,1]\to \mathcal{C}.$ Define now

 where the right hand side is written in the ternary system.
 Because we can recover the binary representation of $x_1,\ldots, x_d,$ the map $\Phi$ is invertible.
 Since $2a_\ell^{x_r} \in \{0,2\}$ for all $\ell \geq 1$ and $r\in \{1,\ldots, d\},$ the image of $\Phi$ is contained in the Cantor set.
 We can now define the inverse by $\Phi^{-1}: \mC \rightarrow \R$ and set $g=f \circ \Phi^{-1}: \mC \rightarrow \R,$ proving $(i).$